-Starting his professional career at the tender age of 14 in an East End theatre, Lewis boxed for meagre pay but was immediately successful.
+Starting his professional career at the tender age of fourteen in an East End theatre, Lewis boxed for meagre pay but was immediately successful.
 Although his most famous bouts would take place in the welterweight class, his nascent career saw him compete as a bantamweight.
-His first taste of championship success occurred just a few weeks shy of his nineteenth birthday when on October 6, 1913, Lewis TKO’d Alec Lambert after 17 rounds for the vacant British and European featherweight titles.
+His first taste of championship success occurred just a few weeks shy of his nineteenth birthday when in 1913 Lewis stopped Alec Lambert for the vacant British and European featherweight titles.

 The following year saw Lewis make a brief sojourn to Australia, winning four out of five, before heeding the call of America where fame and fortune awaited and where he would live and fight for the next several years.
-During this time Lewis maintained an extremely hectic schedule; in 1915 alone he fought at least 21 times.
+During this time Lewis maintained an extremely hectic schedule; in 1915 alone he fought more than twenty times.
 And it was during this period that Lewis changed his ring form.
 He had started out as a shifty boxer with a long left lead, but while in America he modified his style, eventually becoming a swarming boxer-puncher with an ability to throw deadly, rapid-fire combinations.
-Needless to say, this change pleased the public which came to love the brave Brit’s all-action style and willingness to take on fighters bigger and heavier.
+Needless to say, this change pleased the public which came to love the brave Brit’s all-action style and willingness to take on bigger and heavier opponents.